Berrimah

 Population growth drivers in Berrimah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Berrimah's population is approximately 2,590 as of November 2025.
-This figure reflects a growth of 878 people since the 2021 Census, which recorded a population of 1,712.
-The increase is inferred from ABS data showing an estimated resident population of 2,367 in June 2024 and an additional 207 validated new addresses since the Census date.
-This results in a population density ratio of 85 persons per square kilometer.
-Berrimah's growth rate of 51.3% since the 2021 census is higher than the SA3 area average (7.6%) and the national average, indicating significant growth.
-Interstate migration contributed approximately 74.0% to this population increase.
+Berrimah's population is approximately 2,412 as of February 2026.
+This figure reflects a growth of 700 people since the 2021 Census, which reported a population of 1,712.
+The increase was inferred from an estimated resident population of 2,300 in June 2024 and an additional 320 validated new addresses since the Census date.
+This results in a population density ratio of 79 persons per square kilometer.
+Berrimah's growth rate of 40.9% between the 2021 Census and February 2026 exceeded both its SA3 area (7.4%) and SA4 region, indicating significant population growth in the area.
+Interstate migration contributed approximately 74.0% to this growth during recent periods, although natural growth and overseas migration also played positive roles.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023).
-Future population dynamics predict exceptional growth for Berrimah, placing it in the top 10 percent of national statistical areas.
-By 2041, the area is expected to increase by 2,201 persons based on the latest annual ERP population numbers, reflecting a total increase of 73.8% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch applies growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate post-2032 growth.
+Future population dynamics predict exceptional growth for Berrimah, with an expected increase of 2,201 persons by 2041, reflecting an overall increase of 86.6% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population